flaviusb/Tarot/tarot.md

 #Trumps

 Frag - The Key of Crescents
-- A man between two mirrors, an old man reflected in the mirror on his left and a child on his right, being stabbed through with two lances, which pierce the opposite mirrors, taking the youth in the leg and the old man in the face.
+- A young man between two mirrors, an old man reflected in the mirror on his left and a child on his right, both holding lances that extend out of the mirror and stab through the young man, pierce the opposite mirrors, and take the youth in the leg and the old man in the face.
 The mirrors are cracked.
 There are six broken reflections of the moon in each mirror, and one in the sky.
 The moon is a crescent.

 Torment - The Key of Torments
-- Thirteen people around a fire, each with an arm extended over the fire, each hand holding the arm to the left over the fire?
+- Thirteen people around a dark fire, each with an arm extended over the fire, each hand holding the arm to the left over the fire?

+Walk through the Fire - The Key of Torches
+- A doorway filled with fire, a student with a gold ring on their little finger

 Bedlam